ivan-moto/ivan-moto.github.io/_posts/2020-03-28-how-to-apply-what-youve-read.md

 I don't apply enough of what I read.
 Here's some advice to myself to help fix that.
 Maybe you can use it too.

 I love learning.
 Consequently, I love reading.
 I'm always working through some book, usually a technical, non-fiction one.
 The point of these books is to acquire knowledge and then apply it.
-I'm proficient at the former, but lacking in the latter.
+I feel proficient at the former, but inadequate in the latter.

 I've been thinking about how I can get better at using what I've read.
-Here's what I intend to do:
+Here's what I intend to do.

 ## Read slower